coffeeringsdesign/movie-matcher/README.md

 ## Description

-This application allows users to select their current mood and view a list of movies suitable for that mood.
+This application allows users to select their current mood, narrow down the level of emotion they want, and view a list of movies suitable for that mood.

 ### Specifications
 * When a mood button is clicked, a corresponding mood range slider is shown